ArthurBernard/Comparative_Analysis_BTCUSD_EURUSD/README.md

-# Short_Study_Project
+# Comparative analysis between BTCUSD and EURUSD
-Project in econometric of exchange rate about intraday analysis of bitcoin_dollar and euro_dollar.
+This is a class project in econometric of exchange rate about intraday analysis of bitcoin_dollar and euro_dollar.